My Cat Is an Alien: Releases

 The group has a large number of albums and side project material which is widely available on CDs, LPs and digital downloads released by the labels Atavistic (USA), Important (USA), Very Friendly/ Cargo (UK), P.S.F.
 (Japan), and Elliptical Noise (CAN) among many others.

 All MCIAA's album covers come from paintings, drawings and photographs by Roberto Opalio.
 Since artwork is a basic aspect of every record, MCIAA often release limited art edition vinyls, lathe cuts, cassettes, CD-Rs and DVD-Rs on their own Opax Records imprint, and other independent record labels.

-In their early years, MCIAA made all recordings in the 'Space Room', the duo's first studio, located in an abandoned factory zone to the north of Torino city centre.
+In their early years, MCIAA made all recordings in the 'Space Room', the duo's first studio, located in an abandoned factory zone to the north of Turin city centre.
 As expression of their DIY aesthetics they self-released many limited CD-Rs during that period.

 MCIAA's international debut album Landscapes Of An Electric City/ Hypnotic Spaces 3-sided LP on Thurston Moore's Ecstatic Peace! label in 2002 earned high marks from Dusted Magazine (volcanic, both in sound quality and seeping magnitude…floating, impressionistic noise.") and Bananafish Magazine, and a special mention on the book Post Rock (Giunti).

 From 2004 MCIAA put out three consecutive vinyl releases on Eclipse Records—The Rest Is Silence (2004), When The Windmill's Whirl Dies (2005), and Greetings From The Great Void (2006)— later intended as a trilogy.

 Another concept album collecting some of their most remarkable ambient, instrumental works, The Cosmological Eye Trilogy, was published as a 3 CD set on Last Visible Dog Records and awarded as "BEST 2005 ANTHOLOGY" by Foxy Digitalis, hereby introduced by editor-in-chief Brad Rose:

 As 2005 went on, I became a bigger and bigger My Cat Is An Alien fan.
 This Italian brother-duo are cosmic travellers, giving us earthlings a taste of stellar dust.
 This 3 CD set is absolutely essential.
 A pile of music to reach the summit of Olympus Mons, missing this would be an absolute crime.